josephmanghan/Manghan-Backbase-Challenge/README.md

 ## Assumptions
 Several assumption have been made with regards to input data and how that data is processed:
-- Input CSV file data is ordered chronologically
+- Input CSV file data is ordered chronologically.
 - The less overdraft used, the better - funds are transferred to a current account even if total sum to black is unavailable
-- If a customer attempts to make a savings account withdrawal, but the requested amount is unavailable, the customer wishes to receive the greatest amount possible
+- If a customer attempts to make a savings account withdrawal, but the requested amount is unavailable, the customer wishes to receive the greatest amount possible.
+This will be reflected in the ledger.
-- If a customer attempts to make a savings account withdrawal, but no funds are available, the card is "declined" and the transaction is removed from the ledger
+- If a customer attempts to make a savings account withdrawal, but no funds are available, the card is "declined" and the transaction is removed from the ledger.

 ## Testing